gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/accordion.md

 ## Methods

-Besides the [Common methods for all Controls](../common_methods.md) a accordion also has the following aditional methods:
+Besides the [Common methods for all Controls](../common_methods.md), an accordion also has the following additional methods:

 | Method                   | Purpose                                                                                                              |
 | ------------------------ | -------------------------------------------------------------------------------------------------------------------- |